canonical/launchpad-manual/docs/user/how-to/work-with-bugs/link-bug-to-branch.rst

 .. include:: /includes/important_not_revised_help.rst

-If your project uses both Launchpad Bugs and Launchpad Code -- whether directly hosting Bazaar or Git branches on Launchpad or importing from elsewhere -- you can link bug reports directly to the code where someone is working on a fix.
+If your project uses both Launchpad Bugs and Launchpad Code -- whether directly hosting Git branches on Launchpad or importing from elsewhere -- you can link bug reports directly to the code where someone is working on a fix.

 Fix a bug in a dedicated branch
 -------------------------------